diogolimas/Accessibility-for-Sites/README.md

 # indications-for-accessibility
-This is indications can be used to sites web, trying make them accessible to all people.s
+This is indications can be used to sites web, trying make them accessible to all people.